 The Genetics Area Program (GAP) is an interdisciplinary PhD program that will prepare you for a research or teaching career in genetics.
-As genetic analysis is used in all aspects of biological research, our Program has integrated the efforts of approximately 60 life sciences faculty into one of the strongest training programs at MU.
+As genetic analysis is used in all aspects of biological research, our Program has integrated the efforts of many life sciences faculty into one of the strongest training programs at MU.
 The curriculum provides broad, individualized training tailored to your career objectives.

 Genetics graduate students play a major role in the research programs of our life sciences departments.
 Students spend approximately twelve weeks in three different laboratories during their first year.
 This promotes diversity in techniques learned, and it encourages students to meet and work with faculty members in the associated departments.
 This scientific interaction helps our students choose a lab in which to complete the degree.